 Class Discussion: Does the disavowal mentioned by Hall have anything to do with stigma management?
 What is stigma management?
 Is it the same as a vocabulary of motive?
-Do you interpert the examples of stigmatization presented in Adlers' book, as they do?
+Do you interpret the examples of stigmatization presented in Adlers' book, as they do?
 Would you delete any from the list?
 In what ways do they diverge from or move toward each other?
 Are some of the examples more profound for you than others?
 If so, why?

 Class Discussion: How crucial is the word 'exhibiting' to analyzing masculinity?
 Is this exhibition similar to the spectacle discussed in an earlier chapter?
 What is meant by techniques of the self?
 Can this be linked to stigma management?
-What does Sean Nixon mean by "sites of representation" and "consumption and the new man"?
+Prepare an explanation of Sean Nixon's "sites of representation" and "consumption and the new man"?